Christmas traditions from around the world

 Other popular Christmas Eve foods include beetroot soup (borsch) or vegan potluck (solyanka) served with individual vegetable pies (often made with cabbage, potato, or mushroom); salads often made from vegetables like gherkins, mushrooms or tomatoes, and also potato or other root vegetable salads.

-Sauerkraut is main dish in the Christmas Eve meal.
+Sauerkraut the is main dish in the Christmas Eve meal.
 It can be served with cranberries, cumin, shredded carrot and onion rings.
 It might be followed by more pies or porridge dishes such as buckwheat with fried onions and fried mushrooms.

 Dessert is often things like fruit pies, gingerbread and honey bread cookies and fresh and dried fruit and more nuts.